Economics

 The core curriculum begins with three introductory-level courses that provide an introduction to economic analysis and develop the tools required for more advanced work.
 Students interested in majoring in economics will ideally complete the first three introductory courses (ECON 100ECON 103, and MATH 131), and declare economics as their major by the end of their second year.

 The next step in the core curriculum is three courses in economic theory and empirical methods (ECON 301, ECON 302, and ECON 303).
-Economics is the study of choice, and students are encouraged to start with an analysis of individual choice in ECON 301 before studying aggregate choice in ECON 302.
+Economics is the study of choice, and students are encouraged to start with an analysis of individual choice in ECON 301 (offered in the fall) before studying aggregate choice in ECON 302 (offered in the spring).
 Econometrics (ECON 303) introduces statistical methods to apply economic theory to empirical data.

-Students completing the six core theory and empirical methods courses are prepared to enroll in elective courses at the 300 and 400 level.
-To complete the major, a student must complete at least 16 semester credits of economics electives, with 8 credits at the 300 and 400 level.
-ECON 444 Practicum does not meet this requirement.
+Students completing the six core theory and empirical methods courses are prepared to enroll in elective courses at the 300 and 400 levels.
+To complete the major, a student must complete at least 16 semester credits of economics electives, with 8 credits at the 300 and 400 levels.
+In addition, all students are required to complete one 400-level seminar course.

 Major Requirements